MicrosoftDocs/learn/learn-pr/azure/communication-services-voice-calling-webapp/includes/3-exercise-create-app.md

     npm install --save @azure/communication-common @azure/communication-calling
     ```

-1. Followed by Parcel which will allow us to run our application in a browser.
+1. Followed by Parcel which will allow us to run our app in a browser.

     ```console
     npm install --save-dev parcel